smalljvm/SmallJ/README.md

 For me personally, this is continuing to be a fun hobby development project.
 Working hours on it have to fit in with a busy daytime job and a social life :).
-If you have any questions, remarks, or would like to join SmallJ main development, you can contact me on as user FunctionPoint on GitHub or through info@smallj.org.
+If you have any questions, remarks, or would like to join SmallJ main development, you can contact me on as user FunctionPoint on GitHub.

 Cheers, RichardR